iTwin/itwinjs-core/README.md

     </a>
 </a>
 <p align="center">
-An open source platform for creating, querying, modifying, and displaying Infrastructure Digital Twins.
+An open source library for creating, querying, modifying, and displaying Infrastructure Digital Twins.
 </p>

 ## About this Repository